At some point, if you want a successful physical therapy practice, you have to go beyond being an excellent physical therapist.

 Admittedly, networking and getting the word out about your PT practice is harder than ever during a pandemic.

-Of course, that is where being part of a franchise can help — doctors, nurse practitioners, and hospital administrators will be familiar with you instantly if people are familiar with the brand, and quickly, once they learn about it.
+Of course, that is where being part of a network can help — doctors, nurse practitioners, and hospital administrators will be familiar with you instantly if people are familiar with the brand, and quickly, once they learn about it.
 But whether you’re part of a well-known, respected organization or an independent physical therapist flying solo, you should be trying to get out there and be involved with your community.

 (On a side note, that’s something that we at Hands-On Diagnostics feel is very important.
 Last year, for instance, Hands-On Diagnostics started an initiative, PT For Heroes, a nonprofit mission that offers healthcare professionals who are on the front lines, working with COVID-19 patients and their families, free telehealth physical therapy, occupational therapy, and speech pathology services.)